akka-cache/akka-cache/acdocs/docs/client-sdk/rest-apis.md

 }
 ```

-In the REST curl examples used throughout the APIs, we'll be using the following Bearer Token which was generated on the [JWT.io](https://jwt.io/) website with the claims above.
+In the REST curl examples used throughout the APIs below, we'll be using the following Bearer Token which was generated on the [JWT.io](https://jwt.io/) website with the claims above.

 ```
 -H "Authorization: Bearer eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpc3MiOiJodHRwczovL3Nlc3Npb24uZmlyZWJhc2UuZ29vZ2xlLmNvbS9ha2thLWNhY2hlIiwib3JnIjoidHRvcmciLCJuYW1lIjoiSm9obiBEb2UiLCJzZXJ2aWNlTGV2ZWwiOiJmcmVlIn0.rds8orVxVz149ovTxxYzFIqGmSdWJUlHONem9avKBgQ"